Procedures for Doctoral Study

 ____ 4.
 Schedule room for oral examination with departmental administrative assistant

 ____ 5.
-Take copies of General Examination responses to committee members, including Dean’s Representative, at least 2 weeks prior to defense.
+Take copies of General Examination responses to committee members, including Dean’s Representative, at least 2 weeks prior to the defense.

 ____ 2.
 Schedule room for defense.